kyma-project/kyma/docs/04-operation-guides/troubleshooting/ac-01-application-gateway-troubleshooting.md

     The request that reached the Pod is logged by Application Gateway.

-2. Check for the Access Service. <!-- TODO: no longer needed -->
+2. Check for the Access Service.

     If the call you tried to make is not in the logs, check if the [Access Service](../../05-technical-reference/00-architecture/ac-01-application-connector-components.md#access-service) for the service you are trying to call exists.
     ```